Waboodoo/HTTP-Shortcuts/docs/faq.md

 ## I accidentally created an infinite loop of shortcuts triggering other shortcuts, how do I stop it?
 First, force stop the app.
 Then, assuming you're viewing this page in a browser on the same device where you have the app installed, click this link: <a href="http-shortcuts://cancel-executions">CANCEL ALL EXECUTIONS</a>.
 The link will open the app but in a safe mode, where all scheduled shortcut executions are cancelled.

+<a name="permissions"></a>
+## What does the app need all of these permissions for?
+See the [Permissions](permissions.md) page for details.

+<a name="app-size"></a>
+## Why is the app so big?
+Why does it use so much storage space?
+The app contains two large-ish binaries (i.e., 3rd party software components), one for its internal database (Realm) and one for the built-in JavaScript engine for the [Scripting](scripting.md) feature.
+Each of those comes in different variants, one for each processor architecture type that the app supports.
+These are the main contributors to the app's size, and their size is outside of my control.

+If you install the app from the Play Store, you will get a version of the app that only contains the binary variants that are needed by your device, i.e., the ones specific to your device's processor architecture.

+If you install the app from an APK from the [Releases Page](https://github.com/Waboodoo/HTTP-Shortcuts/releases), you will see that there is an APK for each architecture, as well as a "universal" one which works for all architecture.
+If size is a concern to you make sure to pick the one suitable for your device.
+Don't worry, if you pick the wrong one it simply won't install or crash at startup.
+If this happens, just pick a different one or go with the universal one.

+If you install the app from F-Droid, then unfortunately you won't get an architecture-specific variant.
+As a result, the app you're installing will contain all the variants and therefore be 3 - 4 times larger than it needs to be.

 ## What about voice recognition?

 There is currently no support for voice recognition in HTTP Shortcuts, with the exception of a very basic and experimental feature.
 Try "OK Google, search [Name of Shortcut] in HTTP Shortcuts".